Melyohin-AA/SensorMonitor/README.md

 ![product-screenshot](https://github.com/Melyohin-AA/SensorMonitor/raw/master/_ReadmeFiles/MainImage.png)

-The product is the desktop application.
+The product is a desktop application.
 It can be used to plot different charts based on data downloaded from the university's database.

 #### Features:
 * Importing data in JSON и CSV formats